JetBrains/kotlin-multiplatform-dev-docs/topics/ios-liquid-glass.md

 [//]: # (title: Liquid Glass in a Compose Multiplatform app)
 <show-structure depth="1"/>

-Liquid Glass is Apple's new visual design introduced in iOS 26, bringing translucency, depth, and dynamic blur to UI elements.
+Liquid Glass is Apple's visual design introduced in iOS 26, bringing translucency, depth, and dynamic blur to UI elements.
 To adopt it in a Compose Multiplatform app, you need a native SwiftUI shell, because Liquid Glass effects are rendered by the system through native `TabView`, `NavigationStack`, and toolbar APIs.